• Our Rules and Regulations

 ALL AROUND CONTEST

-In the event of a tie for an All-Around award, the student earning the most 1st places in solo competitive events shall be declared the winner.
+detailed point table.
+In the event of a tie for an All-Around award, the student earning the most 1st places in solo competitive events that are eligible for All-Around points shall be declared the winner.
 If a further tie-breaker is required, the most 2nds, then 3rds, then the highest score of the student's highest theory test level taken at the current contest.
 If all are the same, then a tie will be declared.

 CONVENTION ORCHESTRA & CHOIR